 One of the stories from the 2011 project: Who were they?
 People who shaped Victor Harbor and for whom our parks and reserves are named.

-Grosvenor Gardens in the centre of town was first known as Milnes reserve after the family who had donated the first rotunda.
-The Milnes were part of the Grosvenor clan by marriage and the Council unanimously decided in 1949 that the reserve be re-named Grosvenor Gardens to commemmorate the services rendered to Victor Harbor by the Grosvenor family.
+Grosvenor Gardens in the centre of town was first known as Milnes Reserve after the family who had donated the first rotunda.
+The Milnes were part of the Grosvenor clan by marriage and the Council unanimously decided in 1949 that the reserve be re-named Grosvenor Gardens to commemorate the services rendered to Victor Harbor by the Grosvenor family.